ly16/ly16.github.io/README.md

-### How to build a personal free web page with Github and Jekyll
+### Build a personal free web page with Github and Jekyll
 _______
 #### Steps: